Dysentery: Causes, Symptoms, Treatment, And Home Remedies

 Can honey stop dysentery?

 Studies have shown that honey shortens the duration of diarrhea in patients with bacterial stomach enteritis (gastroenteritis).
+Therefore, consuming honey is an effective home remedy for gastroenteritis.
 In addition, it possesses antimicrobial qualities (29).
 As a result, it might aid in lowering intestinal inflammation brought on by dysentery.

 Key Takeaways